cephcyn/cornell_cs6741_summ_replication/README.md

 ![Original paper automated comparison table](readme_figures/repl_table.png "Original paper automated comparison table")

+These results do not match numbers exactly, but the comparison between metrics across the different summarization methods remains accurate.
+`PreSumm` does better than `Random` on the MSE-Full comparison, but don't have much of a difference on the regular MSE comparison.
+Overall, both the `Random` and `PreSumm` summarization methods do better than `DecSum(0,0,1)`, but all other `DecSum` methods are better than the baseline methods.
+For the parameters that I tested for `DecSum`, the more parameters are active, the better the summaries perform.

 #### Runtimes

 - Collecting the dataset and preprocessing took 5-ish minutes
-- Finetuning `longformer-base-4096` took slightly under 3 hours (excluding restarting when out-of-memory?) on a GeForce RTX 3090.
+- Finetuning `longformer-base-4096` took slightly under 3 hours (excluding times when it crashed when out-of-memory and I had to restart the training process from saved checkpoints) on a GeForce RTX 3090.
   - However, when I was initially trying to run this finetuning on Google Colab, the estimated finetuning time was over 36 hours (and it kicked me off of the server after about 4 hours of finetuning time).
 - Generating DecSum(0,0,1) summaries for the test dataset took 10-ish minutes
   - Excluding 5min of sentence cache generation